 The majority of the literature on non-invasive DNA sampling included the collection of faecal samples (58% of all studies reviewed here).
-Faecal collection is so prevalent in the field that it seems almost automatically considered non-invasive by most authors.
-However, our analysis shows that 47 % of the studies focusing solely on faecal sampling did not comply with the original definition of non-invasive DNA sampling.
-This included detection of animals and collection of faecal samples using aircraft (e.g. 28), which may increase stress in animals (e.g. 29) or cases where the animal ware30 captured or even killed to obtain faecal samples31.32 For example,32 Kierepka et al. 27 obtained faecal samples from feral pigs (Sus scrofa) by culling the animals and squeezing faecal pellets out of the pigs’ rectum shortly after death.
-Such procedures clearly violate the definition proposed by Taberlet et al. 6 (see also Sin 6).33 Rather than the type of sample, it is the method of sampling that needs to be scrutinized for its invasiveness.
+Faecal collection is very prevalent in the field and assumed to be non-invasive by most authors.
+However, our analysis shows that 46 % of the studies focusing solely on faecal sampling did not comply with the original definition of non-invasive DNA sampling.
+This included detection of animals and collection of faecal samples using aircraft (e.g. 28), which may increase stress in animals (e.g. 29) or cases where animals were being held in captivity (e.g. 30), specifically captured to obtain faecal samples (e.g.31), or even killed prior to sample collections32.
+For example, 17 of the faecal samples analysed by Kolodziej et al.32 were obtained from the rectum of feral pigs (Sus scrofa) that had been hunted.
+Similarly, Jedlicka et al. 33 ”extracted DNA from noninvasive fecal samples” of Western Bluebirds (Sialia mexicana) by catching adult and placing them in brown paper bags.
+Despite focusing on faecal samples, these procedures do not fit the definition proposed by Taberlet et al. 6.
+The central misconception, here is that there is no such thing as “non-invasive DNA samples”.
+Rather than the type of sample, it is the method of sampling that needs to be scrutinized for its invasiveness.
 Another key issue with faecal sampling is that many animals mark their territory using faeces to dissuade potential intruders (e.g. in wolf communities, see 34) and also use such marks to recognise individuals from neighbouring territories, avoid unnecessary conflict and promote non-agonistic social encounter such as mating.
-Therefore, even when collected opportunistically after the animal has left, faecal sampling can in some cases affect the marking behaviour of territorial species (e.g. 35) (Fig 1a).
+Therefore, even when collected opportunistically after the animal has left, faecal sampling can in some cases affect the marking behaviour of territorial species (e.g. 35) (Fig 2a).
 Such effect will likely vary with the ecology of the taxa studied but can be particularly significant for small animals when the entire scat is collected, or if undertaking repeated sampling (e.g. 36).
 The collection of samples from territory boundaries must therefore aim to preserve territory delineation and socially relevant information.
 Unless the species is known to be non-territorial or marks its territory with cues other than those collected (e.g. maned wolves (Chrysocyon brachyurus) mark their territories with urine 37), precautions should be taken to avoid impacts on marking and other social behaviours.
 These risks could be easily alleviated by only collecting a small portion of a faecal sample.
 We recorded six studies where this issue was clearly addressed either by swabbing faeces without removal 38 or by only collecting scat subsamples 39–43.

 Sin 3: Baiting DNA traps

-In most studies using a DNA trapping strategy (89%), researchers employed bait or lures to increase the yield of their traps.
-Very few studies used non-lured DNA traps, for example, barb wire placed at sites that were known to be used by brown bears (Ursus arctos) 44,45 or modified body snares at otter (Lontra canadensislatin) latrine sites to collect hair 46.
+In most studies using a DNA trapping strategy (91%), researchers employed bait or lures to increase the yield of their traps.
+Very few studies used non-lured DNA traps, for example, barb wire placed at sites used by brown bears (Ursus arctos) 44,45 or modified body snares at otter (Lontra canadensislatin) latrine sites, to collect hair 46.
 Although it seems perfectly legitimate (and often essential) to increase the attractiveness of DNA traps with food 47, scent marks from other individuals 48 or other attractants (e.g. Valerian essence for cats) 49, the animal’s behaviour will obviously be disturbed as a consequence and therefore, these methods cannot be considered fully non-invasive sensu Taberlet et al. 6.

 Sin 4: Combining invasive and non-invasive methods